-Ankylosing Spondylitis Exercises to Improve Posture in the Body
+Ankylosing Spondylitis Exercises

 Ankylosing spondylitis exercises may be something you've never thought of, and getting up and moving is probably the last thing you feel like doing if you've been diagnosed with this condition.
 But knowing more about your condition and how to manage your symptoms can lead to a healthier, happier life.

-Ankylosing spondylitis is characterized by inflammation that causes swelling in the capsules of the joints, the ligaments and the tendons that attach to your spine.
+Ankylosing spondylitis is characterized by inflammation that causes swelling in the capsules of the joints, the ligaments, and the tendons that attach to your spine.
 Over time, this can lead to the formation of excess bone and even abnormal fusing of the bones of the spine.
 This form of arthritis can lead to stiffness and decreased flexibility.
 But there is good news!
 Ankylosing spondylitis exercises can help prevent this.
 As little as five to 10 minutes of regular ankylosing spondylitis exercises can help strengthen the muscles that support your neck and back and help maintain or increase your ability to move.
 Symptoms can also be relieved by practicing good posture techniques.
 You'll not only look better, you'll feel better too!

 Doing ankylosing spondylitis exercises on a mat or a carpeted floor is usually best.
 A mat cushions and protects your spine.
 You can purchase a mat at a sporting goods store or in the sporting goods section of most big box stores.
 Your bed may be used for ankylosing spondylitis exercises if it has a firm mattress and if you can't get up and down from the floor easily.
 Many people find listening to music while they exercise helps them relax.